 Indonesia criminalizes adultery, but the law may take up to 3 years to take effect

-After ratification, the new criminal code must be signed by the president, according to Deputy Minister of Law and Human Rights Edward Hiraeij.
-The criminal code will not apply immediately, but takes a maximum of three years to transition from the old code to the new one.

-"That (the new Criminal Code) has a lot of implementing regulations that must be worked out, so it's impossible in one year, but remember the maximum (transition period) is three years," Hiraeij said.
+JAKARTA, Indonesia — Indonesia's Parliament unanimously voted on Tuesday to ban sex outside of marriage and insulting the president and state institutions.

+Once in force, the bans will affect foreign visitors as well as citizens.
+They're part of an overhaul of the country's criminal code that has been in the works for years.
+The new code also expands an existing blasphemy law and keeps a five-year prison term for deviations from the central tenets of Indonesia's six recognized religions: Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism.
+The code still needs approval from the president, and the government says it will not be fully implemented for several years.

-A copy of the amended criminal code obtained by The Associated Press includes several revised articles that make sex outside marriage punishable by a year in jail and cohabitation by six months, but adultery charges must be based on police reports lodged by their spouse, parents or children.
+The amended code says sex outside marriage is punishable by a year in jail and cohabitation by six months, but adultery charges must be based on police reports lodged by a spouse, parents or children.

+Citizens could also face a 10-year prison term for associating with organizations that follow Marxist-Leninist ideology and a four-year sentence for spreading communism.

+Rights groups criticized some of the revisions as overly broad or vague and warned that adding them to the code could penalize normal activities and threaten freedom of expression and privacy rights.

+However, some advocates hailed the passage as a victory for the country's LGBTQ community.
+After fierce deliberation, lawmakers eventually agreed to remove an article proposed by Islamic groups that would have made gay sex illegal.

-It also says the promotion of contraception and religious blasphemy are illegal, and it restores a ban on insulting a sitting president and vice president, state institutions and national ideology.
+The code restores a ban on insulting a sitting president or vice president, state institutions and the national ideology.
 Insults to a sitting president must be reported by the president and can lead to up to three years in jail.

-Hiariej said the government has provided "the strictest possible explanation that distinguishes between insults and criticism."
+Hiariej said the government provided "the strictest possible explanation that distinguishes between insults and criticism."

-The code maintains that abortion is a crime, but it adds exceptions for women with life-threatening medical conditions and for rape, provided that the fetus is less than 12 weeks old, in line with what is already regulated in the 2004 Medical Practice Law.

-Rights groups criticized some proposed revisions as overly broad or vague and warned that rushing them into the new criminal code could penalize normal activities and threaten freedom of expression and privacy rights.

-However, some advocates hailed it as a victory for the country's LGBTQ minority.
-Lawmakers during a fierce deliberation session eventually agreed to repeal an article proposed by Islamic groups that would have made gay sex illegal.

-The penal code had languished for decades while legislators in the world's biggest Muslim-majority nation struggled with how to adapt its native culture and norms to the criminal code, a living legacy of the Dutch colonial administration.
+The current penal code is a legacy of Dutch colonial administration.
+Updates have languished for decades while legislators in the world's biggest Muslim-majority nation debated how to adapt the code to its traditional cultures and norms.
+Indonesia proclaimed independence on Aug.
+17, 1945.

-A previous bill was poised for passage in 2019, but President Joko Widodo urged lawmakers to delay a vote on the bill amid mounting public criticism that led to a nationwide protests when tens of thousands of people took to the streets.
-Opponents had said it lacked transparency in the law-making process and contained articles that discriminate against minorities.
-Widodo had instructed Law and Human Rights Minister Yasonna Laoly to get input from various communities while lawmakers discussed the articles.
+A previous revised code was poised for passage in 2019, but President Widodo urged lawmakers to delay a vote amid mounting public criticism that led to nationwide protests in which tens of thousands of people participated.
+Opponents said it contained articles that discriminated against minorities and that the legislative process lacked transparency.
+Widodo instructed Law and Human Rights Minister Yasonna Laoly to obtain input from various groups as lawmakers debated the articles.

-The new code says the death penalty is imposed alternatively with a probationary period.
-This means a judge cannot immediately impose a death sentence.
-If within a period of 10 years the convict behaves well, then the death penalty is changed to life imprisonment or 20 years' imprisonment.

-The code also expands the current Blasphemy Law and maintains a five-year prison term for deviations from the central tenets of Indonesia's six recognized religions: Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism.
-Citizens could face a 10-year sentence under the bill for associating with organizations that follow Marxist-Leninist ideology and a four-year sentence for spreading communism.
+A parliamentary taskforce finalized the bill in November and lawmakers unanimously approved it on Tuesday, in what Laoly praised as a "historic step."

+"It turns out that it is not easy for us to break away from the colonial living legacy, even though this nation no longer wants to use colonial products," Laoly said in a news conference.

 Human Rights Watch said Tuesday that laws penalizing criticism of public leaders are contrary to international law, and the fact that some forms of expression are considered insulting is not sufficient to justify restrictions or penalties.